homorunner/mcpmark-notion/tasks/job_applications/task_3/description.md

 Create a two-column table block in the Job Applications page with header row "Company" and "Date".
-For each entry in the Applications database where Stage is "Interview", add a row with the company name and application date.
+For each entry in the Applications database where Stage is "Interview", add a row with the company name and application date (YYYY-MM-DD).